 Cavity Filling Process

-- Local anesthetic to numb the area: Before we begin the cavity filling process, we’ll administer a local anesthetic to numb the tooth area.
+- Local anesthetic to numb the area: Before we begin the cavity-filling process, we’ll administer a local anesthetic to numb the tooth area.
 This will help prevent any pain.

 - Decay removal: Once the area is numb, we’ll isolate the tooth using a rubber dam.
 Tooth isolation is critical during a composite restoration because it prevents moisture from interfering with the bonding process.
-We will then use a specialized tool such as a dental drill or laser to remove the decayed area of the tooth.
+We will then use a specialized tool, such as a dental drill or laser, to remove the decayed area of the tooth.

 - Apply tooth-colored filling to the tooth: We’ll then sterilize and prepare the area for the filling, apply the tooth-colored filling and use a special light that “cures” or hardens the filling material.
-When the process is complete, trim off any excess material and polish the final restoration.
+When the process is complete, trim any excess material and polish the final restoration.

 How Long Do Dental Fillings Last?

-Tooth-colored fillings can last on average about seven years, but with proper care, they can last ten years or more.
+Tooth-colored fillings can last, on average, about seven years, but with proper care, they can last ten years or more.
 You can make your dental fillings last longer by following these tips: